The Rough Bounds: The Lordship of Garmoran

 Following the 1266 Treaty of Perth, Garmoran became a Scottish crown dependency - the Lordship of Garmoran.
 At the turn of the century, William I had created the position of Sheriff of Inverness, to be responsible for the Scottish highlands, which theoretically now extended to Garmoran.
 Most of the remainder of the Kingdom of the Isles had become the Lordship of the Isles, ruled by the MacDonalds (another group of Somerled's descendants).

 The Lordship of Garmoran remained under the rule of the MacRory, and their descendants - the Siol Gorrie and Clan Ranald.
-However, violent disputes between the latter two groups lead, in 1427, to king James I executing the leader of the Siol Gorrie, and declaring the Lordship of Garmoran forfeit.
+However, violent disputes between the latter two groups led, in 1427, to king James I executing the leader of the Siol Gorrie, and declaring the Lordship of Garmoran forfeit.
 This, and the violence, brought the Siol Gorrie to the brink of extinction and they played no further part in regional history.